Skip to Main Content

 Donation Checklist

-If you are making an archival donation, please follow this checklist:
+If you are interested in making an archival donation, please follow this checklist:

-1. Contact an archivist to discuss the possible donation via a Zoom appointment or else via email.
-Before your meeting, you are recommended to prepare the following information:
+1. Contact an archivist to discuss a possible donation via a Zoom appointment or via email.
+Before your meeting, we recommend preparing the answers to the following questions:

-• Are these original materials or published materials?
+• Are these original/manuscript materials or published materials?

 • How much material are you interested in donating (ideally in number of linear feet or banker's boxes, or, for electronic files, in KB/MB/GB/TB etc.)?

-• What are the materials' relationship to Unitarian Universalism?
+• What is the materials' relationship to Unitarianism, Universalism, Unitarian Universalism, or liberal religion and theology broadly?

-• Is there anything special we should know about these materials?
+• Is there anything else in particular we should know about these materials?

-2. In your talks with the archivist, you will discuss, amongst other issues, the parameters of the ownership of the donation, and you will be provided with different deed of gift options.
-In consultation with the archivist, you must choose, sign, and return a deed of gift form.
+2. Your discussion with an archivist will include the specifics of the donation, including options related to the transfer of ownership and copyright.
+In consultation with the archivist, you will select, sign, and return a deed of gift form.

-• If possible, please include an inventory or manifest of the materials to be donated in as much detail as possible
+• Create an inventory or manifest of the materials to be donated in as much detail as possible

-• If submitting electronic files, make sure you name the files using a regularized naming strategy that helps inform others what the files contain
+• If submitting electronic files, use a regularized naming strategy that describes what the files contain, or place like files into named folders

-4. Unless the archivist instructed you otherwise, do not send any materials that are infected with mold or pests.
+4. Unless the archivist advises otherwise, do not send any materials that have been affected by mold or pests.

 Ask an Archivist